gerryw1389/gerryw1389.github.io/_posts/2022-08-02-tf-no-service-connection.md

 ### Description:

 In this post, I will briefly outline how to use Azure Devops deployment into Azure without setting up a Service connection as mentioned [in my original post](https://automationadmin.com/2022/05/setup-azdo-terraform/).
-Code fo this post can be found [here](https://github.com/gerryw1389/terraform-examples/tree/main/2022-08-02-tf-no-service-connection).
+Code for this post can be found [here](https://github.com/gerryw1389/terraform-examples/tree/main/2022-08-02-tf-no-service-connection).

 ### To Resolve: